cyberneticelf/cyberneticelf/README.md

 IT administrator based in Copenhagen, covering everything from identity and security to day-to-day infrastructure in a Microsoft 365 environment.
 Currently levelling up toward **identity and cloud security specialization**.
 4 years of hands-on experience in IT, and a formerly and recovering humanities academic.

+Using this profile both professionally and as a passion project.

 ---

 ## 🛠️ What I Work With